 Either you are just starting out with your company or your startup already has some traction, be sure to check if you have already thought about these topics.

 Be sure to make a founders’ agreement

 If you’re planning to run your business with co-founders, then a founders’ agreement is the perfect place to start.
 There might arise many questions, for example: what role does each founder play?
-What happen sif someone decides to leave the company?
-How will the ownership of the business be splitted?
+What happens if someone decides to leave the company?
+How will the ownership of the business be split?
 Who gets what percentage of the company?

 A simple founders’ agreement is the key tool to answer these questions and solve any later confrontations.
-Establishing the general obligations and a reverse vesting clause will enable other founders to take action in case one of the venture partners stops to contribute.
+Establishing the general obligations and a reverse vesting clause will enable other founders to take action in case one of the venture partners stops contributing.

 Think about your brand

 There can be a ton of registered trademarks that might be similar or even identical to your brand.
 This may pose a risk that your product or services will be banned until you change your brand.
 To avoid such a situation, check first the trademark registries, whether there are any trademarks similar to your brand in your field of business.

 A potential lawsuit or legal problem will scare off potential investors and can lead to financial havoc if you’re a small startup.
 Planning ahead will help you avoid legal hassles so you can focus on growing your business.